IWANDETO/IWANDETO/README.md

 - 👋 Hi, I’m IAN WANDETO
-- 👀 I’m interested in Software Development and Engineering.
+- 👀 I’m a Software Developer and Cyber Security Enthusiast.
-- 🌱 I’m currently learning Python Programming.
+- 🌱 I’m currently learning JavaScript.
-- 💞️ I’m looking to collaborate on Software Development projects
+- 💞️ I’m looking to collaborate on Software Development projects.
 - 📫 You can reach me on my email - wandettoian@gmail.com

 <!---